 Discover how the city has become the focal point for cultural expression, social change, and political tension.
 Symbolizing freedom and upward mobility, the city promises a better life while at the same time generating challenges and fears.

-- Travel on two course-integrated study tours where you will be able to compare how these cities are currently developing their infrastructure from both the Eastern and Western European sociopolitical contexts
+- Travel on two course-integrated study tours to Vienna and Budapest where you will compare how these cities are currently developing their infrastructure from both the Eastern and Western European sociopolitical contexts

 - Build a dynamic dialogue with a variety of guest lectures from local historians, sociologists, and urban planners